univention/univention-corporate-server/doc/manual/appendix/variables.rst

 .. envvar:: system/stats/cron

-   Configures the runtimes when :command:`univention-system-stats` is run.
+   Configures the run times when :command:`univention-system-stats` is run.
 The value follows the :ref:`cron syntax <cron-syntax>`.
 For more information, see :ref:`computers-logging-the-system-status`.